ADULTS &

 For beginners and

-students already with some experience, the first term starts
+students already with some experience, the first term started

 with learning and refreshing technical skills with: